IanSaunders/ultradaemon/docs/index.md

   </div>
 </div>

 ***

 #### Aftermath

-It's been about a week now since I finished the NDW100.
-Most of the aches and pains have subsided though a lingering shin splint is not quite gone, which is weird as I never have shin splints.
+After a week most of the aches and pains subsided, though a lingering shin splint took some time to go away, which is weird as I never have shin splints.

 My feet were super super swollen this time - I think I must have over-tightened the trail shoe.

 > Remember to loosen shoes as the race goes on.

+Two weeks on, I am able to run again and need to kick into gear for York Marathon which is on the 8th of October.
+Followed by re-running the Brecon Beacons Ultra in November.

-Thanks to my amazing pacing team and the fantastic Centurion team.
+Thanks to my amazing pacing team and the fantastic Centurion team for a memorable race.

 <div class="row">
   <div class="col-md-12">